clumio-code/terraform-provider-clumio/docs/resources/policy.md

 - `backup_tier` (String) Backup tier to store the backup in.
 Valid values are: `cold` and `frozen`.
 	- `cold` = Clumio SecureVault Standard
 	- `frozen` = Clumio SecureVault Archive

+<a id="nestedblock--operations--advanced_settings--protection_group_continuous_backup"></a>
+### Nested Schema for `operations.advanced_settings.protection_group_continuous_backup`

+Optional:

+- `disable_eventbridge_notification` (Boolean) If true, tries to disable EventBridge notification for the given bucket, when continuous backup no longer conducts.
+It may override the existing bucket notification configuration in the customer's account.
+This takes effect only when event_bridge_enabled is set to false.